puppetlabs-toy-chest/razor-server/doc/api.md

 ### Update policy repo

 This ensures that a specified policy uses the repo this command specifies.
 If a node is currently provisioning against the policy when you run this command, provisioning errors may occur.

     The following shows how to update a policy’s repo to a repo called “other_repo”.

     {
     "policy": "my_policy",
     "repo": "other_repo"
     }

+### Update policy broker

+This ensures that a specified policy uses the broker this command specifies.
+If a node is currently in the broker stage of provisioning, errors may occur.

+    The following shows how to update a policy’s broker to a broker called “other_broker”.

+    {
+    "policy": "my_policy",
+    "broker": "other_broker"
+    }

 ### Delete policy